Articulating Truck Cranes

 Commercial Truck equipment carries a large range of articulated or knuckle boom cranes.
-Articulated truck cranes are used in the Construction, Oil & Gas, Marine, Mining, Construction, Transportation and Forestry industries throughout Western Canada.
+Articulated truck cranes are used in the construction, oil & gas, marine, mining, transportation and forestry industries throughout Western Canada.

-We represent three articulated truck crane manufacturers that offer over 100 models of knuckle boom truck cranes to suit a wide range of applications.
-These articulated truck cranes or Folding cranes have a lift capacity up to 200 T.
+We represent three articulated truck crane manufacturers, offering over 100 models of knuckle boom truck cranes to suit a wide range of applications.
+These articulated truck cranes or folding cranes have a lift capacity up to 200 tons.

 Advantages of Knuckle Boom Cranes (Hiab Cranes, Picker Cranes)

-Often called picker cranes, hiabs, or knuckle booms (because the boom has two joints, and folds down like the knuckles in your finger) have always been popular in Europe, and are becoming more popular in Canada.
+Knuckle boom cranes, also referred to as cranes or hiabs, have always been popular in Europe and are becoming more popular in Canada.
 Articulating cranes have a more compact size and offer several advantages:

 Contact Us For More Information

-- Greater payload weight – because the Knuckle boom crane is lighter more payload allows the same delivery to be done in fewer trips.
+- Greater payload weight: the knuckle boom crane is lighter to allow the same delivery to be done in fewer trips.

-- Greater installation flexibility – the articulated crane can be mounted behind the cab, or at the rear, allowing the weight to be distributed on the axels front or rear as needed by the work truck application.
+- Greater installation flexibility: the articulated crane can be mounted behind the cab or at the rear of a unit, allowing the weight to be distributed on the axles as needed by the work truck application.

-- Multiple attachments – common attachments include pallet forks, grapples, buckets, and more.
+- Multiple attachments:c common attachments include pallet forks, grapples, buckets, and more.

-- Shorter set up times – articulating cranes typically pick with a load hook instead of a winch so set up times are usually quicker.
+- Shorter set up times: articulating cranes typically pick with a load hook instead of a winch; set up times are usually accelerated.